andre-ols/go-face-recognition/README.md

-# Facial Recognition in Golang using go-face
+# Facial Recognition in Golang

-This is a project in Go that demonstrates facial recognition using the go-face library.
-The entire project runs in a Docker container to ensure portability and ease of deployment.
+This is a facial recognition project that attempts to predict whether a person is Barack Obama, Joe Biden, or an unknown person.
+The project was built in Go and utilizes the go-face library for facial recognition.
+Since the go-face library is a wrapper for the dlib library, which is a tool for machine learning and computer vision developed in C++, to facilitate deployment and ensure portability, the entire project runs in a Docker container.

 ## Requirements